carllabuschagne/pogo-css-dist/README.md

-# MTGRepo
-A Magic the Gathering repo.

-* MVC.Net
-* Entity Framework
-* scryfall.com
-* Initial Template Designed by Wrappixel (niravjoshi87@gmail.com) - To be removed - Sorry but it's me not you.
-* New Layout Updated

-### To do
-* Deck builder
-* Collection Tracker
-* Price History (TCGPlayer, Card Kingdom, MTG Stocks, etc)
-* Purchasing API for Local Game Stores (D20 Battlegrounds, Sad Robot, Top Deck SA, etc)

-### Notes
-* To Do

-> Notes
-> ...
 <!--
 Hey, thanks for using the awesome-readme-template template.
 If you have any enhancements, then fork this project and create a pull request